 I guess I’m looking back at this blog’s beginnings and getting sappy about it.
 Lots of things are happening — moving and moving on — and it feels good to be able to look back.
 So, I’m reposting this entry with an updated recipe and a new photo.

 Not just plain steamed fish, but with all the spices that make it special.
 No fishy smell.
 No mess.
 No fat.
 No fishy smell either.
 How?
 Ginger not only gets rid of the fishy smell, it flavors the fish wonderfully too.
 Combined with garlic, plain fish becomes a treat.
 A dash of sesame seed oil gives this dish an oreintal aroma.
 This is a simpler version of steamed whole fish.

-- 1 Tbsp. of julienned ginger (aside from the flavor, ginger gets rid of the fishy smell)
+- 1 tablespoon julienned ginger aside from the flavor, ginger gets rid of the fishy smell

 - plenty of crushed garlic

-- 1 tbsp. citus juice (calamansi, lemon or lime)
+- 1 tablespoon citus juice calamansi, lemon or lime

 - freshly cracked black pepper